Macrometacorp/docs/docs/collections/view-collections.md

 ### Stream Enabled

 Shows whether a collection stream is enabled (Yes) or not enabled (No).
-You can change this in the collection settings.
+You can change this in the collection Data tab.

 ### Distribution